 - Click on the link below to download the DOJ CCW Application.

 - Complete the document as instructed.
 Please be sure to complete sections 1-7 prior to submitting the application.
-Much of the information in the application may be subject to public access under the Public Records Act.
+Do not sign the application.

 - Submit the application in person to the Lobby Receptionist at the Ontario Police Department.

 - Once the application is received, a background investigator will contact you to set up an in person interview.

 - You will be required to sign a release of information waiver as well as forms regarding certain restrictions pertaining to CCW requirements.

 - You will be required to attend an approved firearms safety course.